-It was 4:30 PM on a Friday when the email landed in the solicitor's inbox.
+It was 4:30 PM on a Friday at a Donegal law firm when the email landed in the solicitor's inbox.
 The subject line was innocuous: "Re: House Purchase - Final Details".
 The sender appeared to be their client, the buyer in a property transaction set to close that afternoon.
 The email contained a simple, last-minute instruction: the client's bank account details had changed.
 Please transfer the €35,000 house deposit to this new account.

 The solicitor, eager to finalise the transaction before the weekend, processed the payment.
 By Monday morning, the truth came to light.
 The client had never sent the email.
 The €35,000 was gone, vanished into a criminal's bank account and laundered through a network of transfers.
 The client's dream of homeownership was shattered, and the solicitor's professional reputation was in tatters.
 This is a cautionary tale of "Friday Afternoon Fraud," a sophisticated and increasingly common cyber-attack targeting Irish law firms.